Abandoned & Little-Known Airfields:

 the original hangars were rendered obsolete & converted to shops.

-The Coast Guard used the air field briefly in the 1930s
+The Coast Guard reportedly used Dodd Field briefly in the 1930s.

-and in 1937, the 8th Corps Area listed it as an emergency field.
+In 1937 the 8th Corps Area listed Dodd Field as an emergency field.

 A steel hangar built in 1917 was taken down & re-erected as a storage building (building 1198) along Wilson Street in 1939.